EpilepsyCo/mc10-parser/README.md

     comparison.
 loc (string): Relative (preferred for s3) or absolute path to metadata file. template_path (string): Relative (preferred) or absolute path to template file. segments (int): Number of recording segments.
-Exepcts data folders names to be
+Exepects data folders names to be
     suffixed with _0, _1, ... up to segments - 1.
 metrics_folder (string): Relative (preferred) or absolute path to metrics
     folder.